VentrueTechology/npmTask/README.md

 # npmTask
-how to use npm as task manager and say bie to Gulp &amp; Grunt
+how to use npm as task manager and say bye to Gulp &amp; Grunt

 Use `npm start` to start the .scss and .ts watch